 All classes have the same progress expectations of mainstream schools with an extra challenge target to help them ‘catch-up’ if they have fallen behind their age expectations.
 All pupils at Cumberland School have access to the National Curriculum and they will be working towards GCSEs, and other relevant and nationally recognised qualifications.
 Every pupil has an ‘Internal Team around the Child’ (iTAC) that ensure your child will feel safe and happy in school and that they are making good progress, both academically and socially.
 This team will be a central in all communication between home and school with parents and carer’s being a significant part of the ‘team around the child’.
 Your child’s curriculum will be tailored to them, to ensure that we support them and give them the best opportunity to realise their full potential, in a stimulating and enjoyable environment.

-If your child is finding it hard to make progress in the classroom then small group intervention programs can be set up in order to give them individual support to help then move forward.
+If your child is finding it hard to make progress in the classroom then small group intervention programmes can be set up in order to give them individual support to help then move forward.
 We can even arrange for regular home visits from our liaison worker to provide additional support when required, as well as one to one learning support and home study support if needed.

 We have subject specific teachers who have a wealth of experience working with young people who have a range of different learning needs.
 All staff receive regular training and support to make sure we continue to meet the needs of all pupils in the school.
 This training includes understanding autism and behaviour development and support.
-We have an extensive induction and training program for all of our staff.
+We have an extensive induction and training programme for all of our staff.
 This ensures that they have a strong background in SEN practice, which translates into a culture of support, partnership and high expectations in the school.

-Cumberland School also uses a range of other provisions, including our own Vocational Learning Centre, where pupils can learn and gain qualifications in Motor Vehicle Studies and Construction.
+Cumberland School also uses a range of other provisions, where pupils can learn and gain qualifications in Motor Vehicle Studies and Construction.
 We also have pupils in Key Stage 4 who access Hair and Beauty courses, Media studies and Small Animal Care.
 We link with a number of local colleges, along with work experience providers to help our pupils gain the qualifications and experience in any area they wish to study in order to prepare them for life after school, be that in employment or in further education.
 The off-site centres are all formally monitored, both by external agencies like Ofsted and by ourselves, to ensure that all pupils are safe and receive the best support and education possible.

 We make accessing important information about what we do easy.
 You can find information about the school and news of recent events on the website and in the school newsletter.
 Information for pupils such as school rules, timetables, menus and rewards are displayed on walls around the school and in all classrooms.
 Policies and procedures can be obtained through the school web site and on request from the school office.
 Information from the school can be provided in a range of formats upon request.